Tinram/Go-Notes/README.md

 	// or perhaps a panic() ...
 ```

-`recover()` can be used to catch/intercept a panic in a deferred function
+`recover()` can be used to catch / intercept a panic in a deferred function

 ```go
 import "errors"